Christy-cyber/UFOs/README.md

  - **City:**  Spell city names with all lowercase letters.
  - **State:**  Use US state postal abbreviations presented in all lowercase letters or Canadian province abbreviations presented in all lowercase letters.
  - **Countries:**  Only the United States (us) and Canada (ca) are included for countries in this dataset.
 Use lowercase abbreviations for both.
- - **Shape:**  Multiple shapes for UFO's are included within the table.
+ - **Shape:**  Multiple shapes for UFOs are included within the table.
 It is recommended to review the entire table to see the range of shape types before entering a shape into the search field.

 ## Summary